awwx/ar/readme.md

   implementation for getting or setting the variable

-* implicit variables

-  which can help make programs more concise when the same variable doesn't need to be threaded through many layers of function calls.

 * readline accepts CR-LF line endings

   which is useful for Internet protocols such as HTTP.

 * tables read and print as "#table" followed by the tablist of the table